hazelcast/hazelcast-nodejs-client/README.md

 | string  | String                              |
 | Long    | Long                                |

-> Note: A `number`type is serialized as `Double` by default.
-You can configure this behaviour from `SerializationConfig.defaultNumberType`.
+> Note: A `number` type is serialized as `Double` by default.
+You can configure this behavior from `SerializationConfig.defaultNumberType`.

 Arrays of the above types can be serialized as `boolean[]`, `byte[]`, `short[]`, `int[]`, `float[]`, `double[]`, `long[]` and `string[]` for Java server side respectively.